MelaniaLembo/Global-covariates-REM/bike_data_analysis/gam_resbh_estimation/README.md

 __DIRECTORY USAGE__

-Run "cluster_gam_fit_resbh.R" to fit the GAM model and estimate the effects.
+Run "cluster_gam_fit_resbh.R" to fit the GAM model and estimate the effects (execution time is approx. 50 mins).
 Execute "plotting.R" to get the plots.